oracle-livelabs/security/accessgovernance-admin/integrate-oag-db/integrate-oag-db.md

 5. On the Configure step of the workflow, enter the configuration details required to allow Oracle Access Governance to connect to the target database.

-  - Easy Connect URL for Database:
+  - Easy Connect URL for Database: jdbc:oracle:thin:@//<—privateipaddressofcomputeinstance-->/ORCL.NETWORKSPEOSUBN.IDMOCICLOU02PHX.ORACLEVCN.COM

-  - User Name:
+  - User Name: sys as sysdba

-  - Password:
+  - Password: Welcome1

-  - Confirm password:
+  - Confirm password: Welcome1

 6. Check the right hand pane to view What I've selected.
 If you are happy with the details entered, select Add to create the connected system.